Perennial

 Plant bulbs 6–8 inches deep in fall after soil cools below 55°F. In warm zones (8+), pre-chill bulbs in the fridge for 12 weeks.
 Deadhead spent blooms but let foliage yellow before removing.
 Species and Darwin hybrids naturalize best.

-See tulips in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring tulips alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring tulips alongside companion plants.

 Frequently Asked Questions